BreandenS/webScraper/README.md

 Overview

 This script is a simple web scraping example using Python.
-It fetches the HTML content from awebsite and parses it using BeautifulSoup to enable further data extraction and analysis.
+It fetches the HTML content from a website and parses it using BeautifulSoup to enable further data extraction and analysis.

 Requirements